psu-spatial/Stat462-2024/docs/in_02-Lab5.md

 ## Aim {.unnumbered}

 Welcome to lab 5.
-This is worth 5% (50 points), alongside Lab 5B next week (you can drop them together or neither)
+This is worth 4% (40 points), alongside 60 for Lab 5B next week (you can drop them together or neither)

 By the end of this lab, you will be able to: